matt-fff/cpp-sdes/README.md

 # cpp-des
+Written as a college student for a Cryptography course.

 This is a C++ implementation of Simplified [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard).
 It only handles binary input of specific bit count.
 Further wrapping of the internals to make the utility handle arbitrary lengths and types of input would be required to make the encryption usable - but SDES is [inherently academic](https://en.wikipedia.org/wiki/Data_Encryption_Standard#Simplified_DES).

 Compilation: